 Move Your Bed Away From the Window

-This isn’t a solution for every bedroom, but if your bed is normally positioned right under a window, you can sleep a little warmer by moving it to the other side of the room.
-Unless your windows are multi-paned (and even if they are, in very cold areas), the glass will cool down considerably during the night, thus cooling down the inside air near that window.
+If your bed is normally positioned right under a window, you can sleep a little warmer by moving it to the other side of the room away from windows.
+Unless your windows are multi-paned (and even if they are in very cold areas), the glass will cool down considerably during the night, thus cooling the inside air near that window.
 As a result, you will feel colder as well if you are in the vicinity.
 The same can be said for exterior walls with poor insulation.

 Lay Down a Thick Area Rug

 While hard flooring, such as wood or laminate, has many benefits, warmth is not one of them.
-Do yourself a favor and lay down a thick, warm area rug during the cold months to help insulate your room and give your feet a warm treat when it’s time to crawl out of your snug bed.
-A faux sheepskin not only adds a hefty dose of style, it's the ultimate in warm coziness on your feet.
+So do yourself a favor, and lay down a thick area rug during the cold months to help insulate your bedroom and give your feet a warm treat when it’s time to crawl out of your snug bed.
+A faux sheepskin rug not only adds a hefty dose of style, but it's also the ultimate in warm coziness on your feet.
 But any type of rug will add some level of warmth to the floor.

 Cover the Windows

-Since outside temperatures transfer through glass, you can insulate your bedroom a bit by switching to heavier window coverings during the wintertime.
-So cover up your blinds or switch out those lightweight sheers with heavy, lined drapes.
+Because outside temperatures transfer through the window glass, you can insulate your bedroom a bit by switching to insulated or heavier window coverings during the wintertime.
+Cover up your blinds or switch out those lightweight sheers with heavy, lined drapes.
 Choose a cheery color to chase away some of the winter gloom while you’re at it.
 Plus, if your windows let in a lot of heat during the summer, insulated window treatments can help with that, too.